JHwangHydro/SeasonalFloodHydroclimatology/README.md

 Each subset model is fitted to the complete analysis dataset using the hierarchical mixed-effects structure.
 Station-specific R² values are then calculated from the fitted values.
 For each predictor group, incremental R² is averaged across all predictor-group combinations of the same subset size and then equally across subset sizes to obtain the general dominance statistic.

-Negative incremental R² values are retained in the diagnostic output but set to zero when the dominance statistics are aggregated.
-The function also returns convergence and singular-fit diagnostics for all fitted subset models.

 ## Requirements